vivekFuneesh/VId/README.md

 Even if system fails, upon restart it will give unique random IDs again.

-Currently, I have kept algo as --secret--. <br>
 Along with that, version Alpha's output of the year 2020 is being put inside a Alpha* folder.

-<b>Techies, non-techies can contact me on vivek.funeesh@gmail.com, if they find output-results interesting.</b>